Thom1729/Sublime-JS-Custom/README.md

 The name of the syntax as it will appear in the syntax selector.
 (If this is omitted, the syntax will be named “JS Custom - <var>name</var>”, where <var>name</var> is the key in the `configurations` object.)

+### `hidden`: boolean

+If this is `true`, the compiled syntax will not appear in the syntax menu or the command palette (but can still be referenced or included by other syntaxes).

 ### `file_extensions`: array

 An array of file extensions.
 Files with the given extensions will be use this syntax.